 Narrative

-When teaching narrative, the teacher chooses an unfamiliar text/stimulus that is broken down into 'Plot Points'.
+When teaching narrative, the teacher chooses a text/stimulus that is broken down into 'Plot Points'.
 One plot point = one lesson.
 The children are closely guided through the writing process by the teacher.
-Each writing lesson is made up of 3 'learning chunks'.
+Each writing lesson is made up of 'learning chunks' (2 learning chunks in Year 1, 3 learning chunks in Year 2-6).
 Within each learning chunk, the children will connect, collect and construct.
 Each learning chunk has a specific focus e.g. expanded noun phrases.

 Non-Fiction